 Melatonin is important in regulating your wake-sleep cycle and may help reduce risk of viral infection.
-Blue wavelength light, nicotine and alcohol suppress melatonin production.
+Blue wavelength light, nicotine, and alcohol suppress melatonin production.
 Tart cherry juice contains melatonin.
-In one study, two ounces of tart cherry juice concentrate per day moderately improved sleep quality and total sleep time.
+In one study, two ounces of tart cherry juice concentrate per day moderately improved sleep quality and quantity.

-Try to meet your nutrient needs completely through diet.
-Certain supplements, as recommended by your health care provider, may also be helpful to achieve restful sleep:
+Try to meet your all nutrient needs through diet.
+Certain supplements, as recommended by your healthcare provider, may also be helpful to achieve restful sleep:

 Practical Nutrition Considerations

-- Eat breakfast when you feel hunger and then eat every 3-4 hours.
+- Eat breakfast when you feel hungry and then eat every 3 - 4 hours.

 - Pay attention to the quantity and timing of alcohol and caffeine intake.